-If you apply for a credit card with an income requirement that is higher than what you earn, you'll be declined, which can hurt your credit score.
+If you apply for a credit card with an income requirement that is higher than what you earn, your application will be rejected.

 Finder survey: How many times have people applied for a credit card?